-The Adaptive Cultures Maturity model explores the individual and social maturity development through four stages – dependent, independent, interdependent, co-evolving.
+The Adaptive Cultures Evolution Framework explores the individual and social maturity development through four stages – dependent, independent, interdependent, co-evolving.
 It explores the structural maturity through the stages of compliance, results, capacity building and evolving systems.

 As in human development, a more mature culture doesn’t mean losing the gifts of earlier stages of culture.
 For a culture to truly mature, it needs to incorporate and build on the healthy aspects of previous stages and evolve these according to organisational requirements.

 The following is an example of how and why an organisation may shift from compliant dependent to achievement culture:

 A healthy compliant dependent culture will have clear rules, processes and protocols in place, to ensure each person is allocated appropriate tasks in an efficient way and provided clear guidance on how to do their work.
 The hierarchy is typically structured so that wisdom and experience rise to the top, and decisions are made by the elite few for the good of the whole.

 There are two possible pathways of evolution from a compliant dependent culture towards an achievement culture:

 Alternative pathway 1 – increase autonomy, professionalism and respect for expertise